Social Movement Investing

 Movement Portfolio Theory

-Movement Portfolio Theory (MvPT) is a social justice investment framework and
+Movement Portfolio Theory (MvPT) is a social movement investment framework and

 portfolio management strategy that centers coordination with social movement leaders and alignment with social movement goals.